dev-song/snake-js/README.md

 # snake-js

-Snake game using vanilla javascript
+Snake game using Vanilla JavaScript
+Inspired by [Coding "Snake" in 4 min 30 sec](https://youtu.be/xGmXxpIj6vs) on YouTube